GARLIC: GAussian Representation LearnIng for spaCe partitioning: Appendix

-We extend the analysis of the experimenta section, by further examining the impact of individual design choices in GARLIC.
-Unless noted otherwise, for each result presented, we sample a training set of \(50.000\ (5\%)\) from SIFT-1M and only change the requested parameters while keeping all others as is.
+We extend the analysis of the experimental section, by further examining the impact of individual design choices in GARLIC and providing results.
+Unless noted otherwise, for each result presented as abblation, we sample a training set of \(50.000\ (5\%)\) from SIFT-1M and only change the requested parameters while keeping all others as is, while reporting recall@1 against distance computations.
 In each figure, the parameters used in the main experiments are represented by the method indicated by the blue dashed line, and optimal outcomes are achieved when positioned on the top left of the figures (\(\nwarrow\)).
+When comparing, for eadability, we choose to exclude GMM, Neural-LSH, and ITQ for their inconsistent and unstable performance.

+We evaluate retrieval quality using both accuracy- and distortion-based criteria, as shown in Figures~\ref{fig:all-plots-add1} and~\ref{fig:all-plots-add2}.
+Beyond Recall@\(1\), we report Precision@10 (P@10), capturing the fraction of retrieved points among the top-10 that are true neighbors.
+To assess approximation tightness for the nearest neighbor, we measure the distance ratio between the returned neighbor and the exact nearest neighbor.
+From this we derive: (i) \(\varepsilon\)-Recall, the fraction of queries where the retrieved distance is within a factor \((1+\varepsilon)\) of the ground-truth (with \(\varepsilon \in \{0.01,0.10\}\)); (ii) the percentiles \(r95\) and \(r99\), which correspond to empirical \(c\)-approximation factors at the 95th and 99th percentiles; and (iii) the mean relative error, \(RE_{\text{mean}}\), summarizing the average stretch beyond the true nearest-neighbor distance.
+These metrics complement recall by quantifying how close the returned distances are to the exact nearest neighbor, and follow standard practice in ANN-Benchmarks.

+Across datasets we observe consistent trends: $\varepsilon$-Recall at $1\%$ and $10\%$ rapidly approaches $1.0$, indicating that even under small probe budgets the vast majority of retrieved neighbors lie within $1\%$–$10\%$ of the true nearest-neighbor distance.
+The $r95$ and $r99$ curves remain close to $1.0$, showing that $95\%$–$99\%$ of queries admit near-exact retrieval, while $RE_{\text{mean}}$ stays low and stable, confirming that average distortion is minimal.
+Together with high P@10, these results demonstrate that the learned Gaussian partitions not only achieve strong recall but also return candidates that are quantitatively close to the exact nearest neighbors, providing both efficiency and fidelity in the ANN process.